The Little Mermaid: Critical response

-However, other critics including Søren Baggesen and James Massengale have argued that the ending is not tacked on, but is a natural part of the story's structure as a religious narrative.
-The working title of the story was "Daughters of the Air," which are spirits who, as Andersen conceived them, can earn souls by doing three hundred years' worth of good deeds.
-At the end of the story, one of these spirits explains to the Little Mermaid that they do as many good things for humankind as they are able so that, at the end of those years, they can receive an immortal soul and "take part in the happiness of mankind".
+However, other critics including Søren Baggesen and James Massengale have argued that the ending is not tacked on but is a natural part of the story's structure as a religious narrative.
+The working title of the story was "Daughters of the Air", which are spirits who, as Andersen conceived them, can earn souls by doing three hundred years' worth of good deeds.
+At the end of the story, one of these spirits explains to the Little Mermaid that they do as many good things for humankind as they are able so that at the end of those years they can receive an immortal soul and "take part in the happiness of mankind".
 The spirits also explain that because the Little Mermaid refused to kill the Prince and has spent so much time in pain while still doing good things for men, she has "raised [herself] to the spirit-world" and can participate in the three hundred years of good deeds alongside the Daughters of the Air.

-Andersen was influenced by Undine, another story of a mermaid gaining a soul through marriage, but felt that his ending was an improvement.
+Andersen was influenced by Undine, another story of a mermaid gaining a soul through marriage, but he felt that his ending was an improvement.
 In 1837, shortly after completing his manuscript, Andersen wrote to a friend, "I have not, like de la Motte Fouqué in Undine, allowed the mermaid's acquiring of an immortal soul to depend upon an alien creature, upon the love of a human being.
 I'm sure that's wrong!
 It would depend rather much on chance, wouldn't it?
 I won't accept that sort of thing in this world.
 I have permitted my mermaid to follow a more natural, more divine path."
-Andersen was concerned that the story's meanings would appeal best to adults, but wrote in the foreword to Fairy Tales Told for Children, "I dare presume, however, that the child will also enjoy it and that the denouement itself, plainly considered, will grip the child."
+Andersen was concerned that the story's meanings would appeal best to adults but wrote in the foreword to Fairy Tales Told for Children, "I dare presume, however, that the child will also enjoy it and that the denouement itself, plainly considered, will grip the child."